Newcoin-Foundation/newcoin.pools-js/README.md

 ### Initialize

-Web library can be found in the [dist] folder
+Web library can be found in the [dist] folder.

 ```javascript
 // Standard import